Ev3ryTh1ngN1c3/Employee-Tracker-with-SQL/README.md

   - add an employee
   - and update an employee role

-  choosing to view all departments
+  WHEN choosing to view all departments

   THEN presented with a formatted table showing :
   - department names
   - department ids

-  choosing to view all roles
+  WHEN choosing to view all roles

   THEN presented with :
   - the job title